 Ancestry, Ethnicity, and National Origin Discrimination Lawyers

-Title VII of the Civil Rights Act of 1964 prohibits discrimination in employment on the basis of ancestry, ethnicity and national origin.
+Title VII of the Civil Rights Act of 1964, a federal law, prohibits discrimination in employment on the basis of ancestry, ethnicity and national origin.
 Title VII applies to employers who employ “fifteen or more employees for each working day in each of twenty or more calendar weeks in the current or preceding calendar year.”

-The Pennsylvania Human Relations Act (PHRA) prohibits discrimination in employment on the basis of ancestry, ethnicity, and national origin as well.
+The Pennsylvania Human Relations Act (PHRA), which is a state law, prohibits discrimination in employment on the basis of ancestry, ethnicity, and national origin as well.
 The PHRA provides protections to those whose employers have four or more employees within the Commonwealth of Pennsylvania.

 Under both Title VII and the PHRA, an employer may not discriminate against an employee on the basis of ancestry, ethnicity, or national origin in any material way, including: